-The role of legal guardian is of utmost care.
+The role of a legal guardian is of utmost care.
 With a disabled individual, any decision will impact the future.
-Who should be that guardian who can fit in parent’s shoes needs to be identified?
+Who should be that guardian who can fit in a parent’s shoes needs to be identified?
 Seek the help of professionals if you are not well aware of the procedure or the legalities involved.

 This article is written by Mr Jitendra Solanki.
 He is an expert and authored a book on the issues related to Financial Planning for the families having special needs children, the Only book in India on this subject.
 The article is by Invitation.